viacheslavpopov/ParkFinder.Solution/README.md

 - .DS_Store
 - appsettings.json

-#### 🔧 Import Database in MySQL Workbench

-1. Open MySQL Workbench and a Terminal/CMD.
-Run the command line `mysql -uroot-p[YOUR-PASSWORD]` with your password  in the proper place to open a server.
-2. From the top navigation bar, select 'Server' > 'Data Import'.
-3. Select the option 'Import from Self-Contained File'.
-4. Click the '...' button to navigate to the project file folder TravelAPI and select danielle_thompson_travel.sql.
-5. Set 'Default Target Schema' or create new schema.
-6. Select the schema objects you would like to import
-7. To finalize, click 'Start Import'.

 #### 🔧 Import Database with Entity Framework Core

-1. From your Terminal/CMD, navigate to the root directory of the project: `cd Desktop/ParkFinder.Solution/TravelAPI`.
+1. From your Terminal/CMD, navigate to the root directory of the project: `cd Desktop/ParkFinder.Solution/ParkAPI`.
 2. Run the command `dotnet ef database update` to create the database on your local system.
 3. If any updates to the database are needed with code changes, run `dotnet ef migrations add <NewMigrationNameHere>`, then `dotnet ef database update` to complete the update.

 #### 📋 API Documentation

-Explore the API endpoints in Postman.
+Explore the API endpoints in Postman with the application running (`dotnet run`).
 _Base URL_: `http://localhost:5004`

 ![Example Call Execution with Swagger](Resources/GET_Execution_Screenshot.png "Screenshot of GET Location Call with Query by State in SwaggerUI")